saulshanabrook/colgate-schedule/README.md

 You can see all of the code on [Github](https://github.com/saulshanabrook/colgate-schedule)

 ### But Isn't this horribly insecure?
-Well yes, because

-1. I am not ussing SSL because they make you pay for it on Heroku.
-So every time your browser goes and updates the calendar, anyone looking at the web traffic will be able to see your username and password. bad.
-   One way to minimize this vulnerability is to actually download the `.ics` file once and then import it to your calendar of choice, that way tou are only exposing your username and password over the network once, instead of whenever your calendar refreshes.
-2. You are sending your username and password for Colgate to someone who is not Colgate.
+Well yes, because You are sending your username and password for Colgate to someone who is not
+   Colgate.
 That is a bad idea.
 I can say that I won't do anything malicious, like look at the logs to see everyone's usernames and password, but it is literally one keystroke away.
 One solution is to do this all on the client